Lumintop Ant Man LEP Flashlight Review

 Actuation is fairly typical for a forward clicky.
 Very positive action.

-The UI is dead simple, of course.
+The user interface is dead simple, of course.
 Click for on.
 Click for off.
 Nothing else.

 LED and Beam